transcom/mymove/docs/how-to/upload-electronic-orders.md

 make server_run
 ```

-To continue you need to get the Token from the CAC with a script in transcom/mymove:
+To continue you need to get the Token from the CAC with a script in transcom/mymove (Becomes `ENTERYOURTOKEN` in following step):

 ```sh
 cac-extract-token-label